 During a traumatic event, an individual may suffer alterations in the experience of time, place, and person, making the traumatic event feel unreal.
 This way of processing information during a traumatic experience, or subsequently, has been conceptualized as traumatic dissociation (Van der Kolk, Van der Hart, & Marmar, 1996).
 According to Van der Kolk (2014), dissociation is the essence of trauma and refers to a compartamentalization of experience where the elements of trauma are not integrated into a sense of self or a unitary whole.
 The dissociative symptoms may manifest as psychological or as bodily phenomena and include disrupted memory encoding, affect compartmentalization, and time distortion and fugue.

 The term “dissociation” refers to three distinct but related mental health phenomena, one of which is peritraumatic dissociation, also called “secondary dissociation” (Van der Hart, Van der Kolk, & Boon, 1996).
 Marmar and his colleagues (1994) have described peritraumatic dissociation as an alteration in the experience of time place and person that makes the occurring event seem unreal.
-Some of the symptoms they describe in this type of dissociation include experiencing that time is going slower or faster, depersonalization, out-of-body experiences, confusion, bewilderment, disorientation, altered perception of pain, tunnel vision, and altered body image.
+Some of the symptoms they describe in this type of dissociation include experiencing that time is going slower or faster, depersonalization, out-of-body experiences, confusion, bewilderment, disorientation, altered perception of pain, tunnel vision, and altered body image

 Over a century ago Pierre Janet (1907) described as the main problem of severely traumatized victims the inability to emotionally process traumatic memories.
 According to Janet’s clinical observations, in the wake of traumatic experiences, the self lacks the capacity to incorporate into its structure emotions and memories resulting from the trauma.
 Thus, the traumatic experience is not available to normal conscious representation, and therefore cannot be processed, persisting as a fixed idea that is split off from consciousness and distorts subsequent experiences.
 Unlike normal memories, traumatic memories are not associated with an internal sense of self, and consequently, the retrieval of those memories are not under voluntary control (Bower and Sivers, 1998).
 Nevertheless, the sensory fragments of the traumatic experiences can be revived in consciousness when associated with external cues similar to those of the original traumatic experience, which could explain the relationship between peritraumatic dissociative experiences and intrusive thoughts or flashbacks, key symptoms of Post-Traumatic Stress Disorder (PTSD; American Psychiatric Association, 2013).